Python Web Scraping in 2025: Tools, Tips & Proxies

 }

-Now, simply add the `proxies` argument to your `requests.get()` call within the loop:
+Then add the proxies argument to your requests.get() call inside the loop:

 response = requests.get(